lifestonechurch/lifestonechurch.net/_pages/equip-classes.md

 - What are the easiest/best Bible verses to explain who God is.
 - How do I share my faith with others?

-People build lasting trust in God because they know Who they believe and why they believe, which should lead to living out faith in God.
-We hope you take 8 weeks this Fall to be challenged to grow in who God has called you to be, “equipped” and ready to build up the body of Christ (Ephesians 4).
+Class participants will build lasting trust in God because they will know Who they believe and why they believe, which lead to living out faith in God.
+We hope you take 8 weeks this fall to be challenged to grow in who God has called you to be, “equipped” and ready to build up the body of Christ!

-Free on-site childcare provided.
+Free onsite childcare provided.

 {% include eventForm.html height="1000" link="https://lifestonechurch.breezechms.com/form/f754f7" %}